octo-technology/OpenTezos/docs/baker/cli-baker.md

 ### Endorser

 The endorser is a daemon that, once connected to an account, computes the endorsing rights for that account and, upon reception of a new block, verifies the validity of the block and emits an endorsement operation.
 It can endorse for a specific account or if omitted it endorses for all accounts.

+There are different command lines depending on the network on which your node is configured

+- Florencenet: `tezos-endorser-009-PsFLoren`
+- Granadanet: `tezos-endorser-010-PtGRANAD`
+- Mainnet: `tezos-endorser-alpha`

 ```shell
 tezos-endorser-alpha run